fossabot/pairfy/frontend-docs/docs/introduction.md

 ```

 This means that 10,000 buy orders will have a discount of 100 ADA.
 Which for products over $100 represents a pretty substantial discount.

-A very generous discount is more than enough to encourage traditional market buyers to migrate to the Cardano ecosystem.
+A very generous discount is a good incentive to encourage traditional market buyers to migrate to the Cardano ecosystem.
-This feature is quite aggressive, a discount that no traditional platform can offer,
-so the jurisdictional regulations must be studied with the community to comply with them and avoid unfair competition.

 _Here's another example with an iPhone:_